inasafe/inasafe-doc/docs/source/training/beginner/osm/106-editing-osm-with-josm.rst

   the tags written above would in fact be: **building = yes**, **name = Menara Thamrin**, **building:levels = 16**.
-- If you select an object in JOSM, you can see all the tags that are attached to it in the “Properties” panel on the right.
+- If you select an object in JOSM, you can see all the tags that are attached to it in the :guilabel:`Properties` panel on the right.

 .. image:: /static/training/beginner/osm/image101.*
+   :align: center

 *4.1.
 Editing Tags*

 - You can add, edit, and delete these tags from this panel.
-The tags are traditionally in English however, so it is often better to use the “Presets” menu.
+The tags are traditionally in English however, so it is often better to use the :menuselection:`Presets` menu.
 When you add or change tags, such as primary highway versus footpath, the style will change according to the tag.
 - To edit an existing object:

 1. Select it.
 2. Edit the tags in one of two ways:

-  a) You can use the “Presets” menu to open up a form and edit the
+  a) You can use the :menuselection:`Presets` menu to open up a form and edit
-     information,  or
+     the information,  or
-  b) you can edit the tags directly in the “Properties” window on the right.
+  b) you can edit the tags directly in the :guilabel:`Properties` window on the
+     right.

 .. image:: /static/training/beginner/osm/image102.*
+   :align: center

 *4.2.
 Common Mistake*

 *Tagging Nodes When You Want to Tag Lines or Polygons.*

-- When you are adding tags to a node, you select the node and then add your tags (or use the “presets” menu).
+- When you are adding tags to a node, you select the node and then add your tags (or use the :menuselection:`presets` menu).
 When you want to add tags to a line or polygon, it is important that you select the line, and NOT the nodes that make up the line.
 - A common mistake is to use the JOSM select tool to draw a box around an object, which causes everything, both the line and the nodes to be selected, and when you add tags they are applied to the nodes as well.
 Be sure to only select lines when you want to add tags to them.

 .. image:: /static/training/beginner/osm/image103.*
+   :align: center

 - For more information about tags and presets can be found on the Intermediate OpenStreetMap Guide Module 4: XML and Preset in JOSM.